Palau Municipal d'Esports de Badalona: History

+The arena was inaugurated on September 17, 1991 with an exhibition game between Joventut and Greek club Aris Thessaloniki.

-Built in 1991, it was opened in 1992 with a basketball game between Catalonia and Croatia; where Croatians won by 118-82 led with 30 points of Toni Kukoč and 21 points of Dražen Petrović.
+In 1992, it hosted a basketball game between Catalonia and Croatia; the Croatians won by 118-82 led with 30 points of Toni Kukoč and 21 points of Dražen Petrović.

-The arena hosted the basketball tournament of the 1992 Summer Olympics, the 1992 Olympic Basketball Tournament.
+The arena hosted the basketball tournament of the 1992 Summer Olympics.
 It was designed by the architects Esteve Bonell and Francesc Rius, who won the 1992 European Union Prize for Contemporary Architecture for this building.

 On 14 March 2025, the arena hosted an episode of WWE SmackDown, marking the first SmackDown episode to broadcast from Spain.